Rakesh4nayak/GTM_BUDDY_/README.md

 Send a POST request to the /predict endpoint with a JSON body containing the text snippet.

 Example Request
-curl -X POST "http://localhost:8000/predict" -H "Content-Type: application/json" -d '{"text_snippet": "We love the analytics, but CompetitorX has a cheaper subscription.
-Can you provide a discount?"}'
+Invoke-WebRequest -Uri "http://localhost:8000/predict" -Method POST -Headers @{"Content-Type"="application/json"} -Body '{"text_snippet": "We love the analytics, but CompetitorX has a cheaper subscription.
+Can you provide a discount?
+Our team is also concerned about data security."}'

-Example Response
+Example Response:
 json
 {
   "predicted_labels": [1, 0, 1, 0, 0],